QuickBooks Blog

 Also consider profit by segment

-A lot of small businesses are subject to the 80/20 rule: Eighty percent of revenue comes from 20 percent of customers.
-Segment your business by product or service lines to find out which areas of your business have the best revenue and net income.
+A lot of small businesses are subject to the 80/20 rule, 80 percent of revenue comes from 20 percent of customers.
+Segmenting your business by product or service lines will help you to find out which areas of your business have the best revenue and net income.

-Alternatively, you can use a cost allocation plan to allocate overhead costs to each segment or service line.
-For example, if your salary comprises a big chunk of overhead, you would allocate that salary based on how much time you spend on each segment.
+Another way is to use a cost allocation plan to allocate overhead costs to each segment or service line.
+For example, if your salary comprises a big chunk of overhead, you would allocate that salary based on the time spent on each segment.

 Evaluate your business needs

-By using reliable accounting software, owners can gain an insightful look at their company’s profitability.
-Doing so can put them in a position to achieve and maintain long-term success.
-Using the ratios that we provided in this article is an excellent way to get started.
+By using reliable accounting software, business owners can gain an in depth look at their company’s profitability.
+Doing so will put them in a position to achieve and maintain long-term success, and using the ratios provided in this article is an excellent way to get started.

 Related Articles